The Chinook has been described as a phenomenon of nature. It was first bred in 1917 on a farm in the icy cold conditions of New Hampshire.

 These things include:

 - Making an appropriate amount of space in your house for the dog to grow.
-The Chinook is a large dog and will need a lot of room in order to feel comfortable and included.
+The Chinook is a large dog and will need a lot of room to feel comfortable and included.

 - Buy a slew of toys and equipment for physical activity, games, and playtime.
 This will help mentally, and physically stimulate the Chinook from a young age.